knsiczarnamagia/wave3-magical-drones/datacard.md

 This collection is suitable for applications in geographic information systems, urban analysis, and machine learning tasks involving spatial data.

-This dataset card was created as one of the WAVE3 obligatory project requirements, as the dataset is part of the KNSI "Czarna Magia" project.
+This dataset card was created to fulfill one of the WAVE3 obligatory project requirements, as the dataset is part of the Czarna Magia Student Artificial Intelligence Society's project.

 ## Dataset Structure